opnsense/core/README.md

 respectively.
 For php code you will need to have `phpcs` and `phpcbf` installed.

-You can use the package `php-codesniffer` on Debian/Ubuntu.
+You can use the package *php-codesniffer* on Debian/Ubuntu.
-Python code will require `pycodestyle`.
+Python code will require *pycodestyl*`.

 For easier development you may want to use an OPNsense VM and run:
 `pkg install os-debug` that will install all the necessary tools.